 Levon, taken in by our unbridled excitement, asked for a taste.
 A minute later he was rolling down the driver’s window and spitting the half-chewed churchkhela onto the road.

-“What!” he chocked out, “That’s terrible!
+“What!” he choked out, “That’s terrible!
 You guys don’t know what a good churchkhela is!
 AND YOU ASKED FOR SECONDS?!”

-The rest of the churchkhelas were eaten through fits of giggling and laughter, but with no less zeal and praise.
+The rest of the churchkhela were eaten through fits of giggling and laughter, but with no less zeal and praise.

-We agreed and stood back, admiring the beauty of our table and our quickly cooling shashliki.
-They re-arranged plates, squatted by the table, and climbed on chairs to get pictures from different perspectives.
+We agreed and stood back, admiring the beauty of our table and our quickly cooling shashlik.
+They re-arranged plates, squatted by the table and climbed on chairs to get pictures from different perspectives.
 In the end, my very pointed sighing let them know that it was time to let us eat.
-I was going to try to look up their magazine online to see if our table became the centerpiece of the next edition, but unfortunately lost their card before arriving home.
+I was going to try to look up their magazine online to see if our table became the centerpiece of the next edition but unfortunately lost their card before arriving home.

 If there is anything Georgians are prouder of than their food, it’s their wine and chacha (grape brandy).
 Georgia is considered to be the birthplace of wine, as archaeologists have traced the world's first known wine creation back to the people of the South Caucasus in 6,000BC.
 Early Georgians discovered that grape juice could be turned into wine by burying it in giant underground pots for the winter.
 Georgians today continue to produce homemade wine in buried ceramic pots in their background sheds, while commercial wine production is the 2nd largest by volume among ex-Soviet Union states.
 Wine in Georgia is a tradition, a sacred ritual, a family business passed on from father to son, the national pride and the top reason for tourists to visit.